cicese-biocom/esm-AxP-GDL/README.md

 The directory structure of the framework is as follows:
 ```
 esm-AxP-GDL
+├── best_models
-├── best_models                                 <- Top models created using this framework.
+│   ├── AMPDiscover                             <- Top models created using this framework.
-│   ├── amp_esmt36_d10_hd128_(Model3)
+│   │   ├── amp_esmt36_d10_hd128_(Model3)
-│   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
+│   │   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
-│   │   ├── Parameters.json                     <- Parameters used to build the model.
+│   │   │   ├── Parameters.json                     <- Parameters used to build the model.
-│   ├── amp_esmt33_d10_hd128_(Model2)
+│   │   ├── amp_esmt33_d10_hd128_(Model2)
-│   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
+│   │   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
-│   │   ├── Parameters.json                     <- Parameters used to build the model.
+│   │   │   ├── Parameters.json                     <- Parameters used to build the model.
-│   ├── amp_esmt30_d15_hd128_(Model5)
+│   │   ├── amp_esmt30_d15_hd128_(Model5)
-│   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
+│   │   │   ├── Metrics.txt                         <- Matthew correlation coefficient (MCC) achieved by this model.
-│   │   ├── Parameters.json                     <- Parameters used to build the model.
+│   │   │   ├── Parameters.json                     <- Parameters used to build the model.
 ├── datasets
 │   ├── AMPDiscover
 │   │   ├── AMPDiscover.csv                     <- Dataset used to evaluate the usefulness of the proposed framework.